 ¼ cup finely chopped kimchi

-4 cups finely chopped mixed veggies (carrots, zucchini, bell pepper, kale, kohlrabi, white turnip, beans, eggplant, whatever you’ve got)
+4 cups julienned mixed veggies (carrots, zucchini, bell pepper, kale, kohlrabi, white turnip, beans, eggplant, whatever you’ve got)

 4 scallions, cut into 2-inch-long sections and thinly sliced length-wise